variantstudios/beeglesaircraft.com/_custom_pages/control-surfaces.md

 layout: page
 ---

-Beegles Aircraft Service LLC takes great pride in our ability to repair control surfaces.&nbsp; Surfaces are inspected, repaired, corrosion proofed and re-inspected for condition and conformity.
+Beegles Aircraft Service LLC takes great pride in our ability to repair control surfaces.&nbsp; Surfaces are inspected, repaired and corrosion proofed.
+Once they are completed they are reinspected for condition and conformity.

-When you receive a repaired surface from us it will be accompanied by work order paperwork and the FAA Form 8130-3.
+When you receive a repaired control surface from us it will be accompanied with Beegles Aircraft Service work order paperwork and the FAA Form 8130-3.

-We have jigs to maintain proper twist and wash out of surfaces.
+We have jigs to maintain proper twist and washout of surfaces.

 We have made it a priority to increase our control surface inventory to save you time by having surfaces on hand when you need them. &nbsp;If we don’t have one on-hand, we are probably capable of rebuilding yours.